Poison Ivy (character): Pre-Crisis

-Dr. Pamela Lillian Isley, PhD is a promising botanist who is persuaded by Marc LeGrand into assisting him with the theft of an Egyptian artifact containing ancient herbs.
+Dr. Lillian Rose, PhD is a promising botanist who is persuaded by Marc LeGrand into assisting him with the theft of an Egyptian artifact containing ancient herbs.
 Fearing she would implicate him in the theft, he attempts to poison her with the herbs, which are deadly and untraceable.
 She survives this murder attempt and discovers she has acquired an immunity to all natural toxins and diseases.

 Post-Crisis

-Following the events of the DC maxi-series comic Crisis on Infinite Earths, which massively retconned DC Universe history and continuity, Poison Ivy's origins were revised in Secret Origins #36, 1988, written by Neil Gaiman.
-Poison Ivy's real name is Dr. Pamela Lillian Isley, PhD, a Gotham City botanist.
+Following the events of the DC maxi-series comic Crisis on Infinite Earths, which massively rebooted DC Universe history and continuity, Poison Ivy's origins were revised in Secret Origins #36, 1988, written by Neil Gaiman.
+Her real name is Dr. Pamela Isley, PhD, a Gotham City botanist.
 She grows up wealthy with emotionally distant parents and later studies advanced botanical biochemistry at a university with Alec Holland under Dr. Jason Woodrue.
 Isley, a shy girl, is easily seduced by her professor.
 Woodrue injects Isley with poisons and toxins as an experiment, causing her transformation.
 She nearly dies twice as a result of these poisonings, driving her insane.
 Later, Woodrue flees from the authorities leaving Isley in the hospital for six months.
 Enraged at the betrayal, she suffers from violent mood swings, being sweet one moment and evil the next.
 When her boyfriend has a car accident after mysteriously suffering from a massive fungal overgrowth, Isley drops out of school and leaves Seattle, eventually settling in Gotham City.

 She begins her criminal career by threatening to release her suffocating spores into the air unless the city meets her demands.
 Batman, who appears in Gotham that very same year, thwarts her scheme, and she is incarcerated in Arkham Asylum.
 From this point on, she has a kind of obsession with Batman, him being the only person she could not control due to his strong will and focus.
 Over the years, she develops plant-like superpowers, the most noticeable being a lethal toxin in her lips; she is literally able to kill with a kiss.

 In subsequent issues, she states that she only started a life of crime to attain sufficient funds to find a location to be alone with her plants, undisturbed by humanity.
 A few years later, she attempts to leave Gotham forever, escaping Arkham to settle on a desert island in the Caribbean.
 She transforms the barren wasteland into a second Eden, and is, for the first time in her life, happy.
 It is soon firebombed, however, when an American-owned corporation tests their weapons systems out on what they think is an abandoned island.
 Ivy returns to Gotham with a vengeance, punishing those responsible.
 After being willingly apprehended by Batman, she resolves that she can never leave Gotham, at least not until the world was safe for plants.
 From then on, she dedicates herself to the impossible mission of "purifying" Gotham.